1,900 fires in 2021 causing Fresno officials to take another look at combating homeless issues

-Tuesday morning’s church fire near Harvey and Jackson avenues is still under investigation but is believed to be arson, which keeps a critically understaffed fire department from other potentially life-saving work.
+This morning’s church fire near Harvey and Jackson avenues is still under investigation, but is believed to be arson which keeps a critically understaffed fire department from other potentially life saving work.

 “In the big picture, they’re smaller fires, but what it does is it pulls our firefighters out of the system so they’re not available to go on a structure fire where they may be able to make a significant impact and save someone’s home or potentially even save their life,” said Tracy.